btsai/streamlined_rails_i18n/README.md

 e(:model_name, 'error_name.sub_node')
 ```

+Isn't that easier?
+These should be default in Rails too.

-#### Making Life Easy For Translators
+### Making Life Easy For Translators

 Then there's the reality about a month into your project where not only are you generating new translation files, but you're going back and changing the base English strings as you change features etc.

 New files are easy - pass them over to your translator, get them translated, copy them to the config dir, run the parser (manually or automatically), commit.
 Easy-peasy.

 Now imagine you have a large change that affects 15 files with say 100 strings changed.
 Most likely your translator doesn't use git and definitely doesn't know how to do a git diff to try to find out what's been changed.
-Commenting on the changes doesn't work well either - you have to find the changes and then you have to remove all of your comments before committing.
-More pain.
+Commenting on the changes doesn't work well either - you have to find the changes and then you have to remove all of your comments before committing. *More pain*.

 I've added a helpful little script that will generate an HTML file with the git diff, plus links to the files on github, AND as a special bonus if you allow your translators to touch your code (it works on our team), links to the exact line in the edit window on github.